Skip to content

 When your eCommerce business sells goods online, you must comply with consumer law.
 This is in place to protect your online customers, and a central piece of law that applies is the Consumers Rights Act 2015.
 There are, therefore, many consumer law considerations when you sell goods, and this includes online goods.
 This article has explained three of these.
 One is to provide a 14-day cool-off period when a customer makes a purchase.
 Related to this are considerations for return.
 A further consumer law consideration when selling online goods is about the quality and description of your online goods.
 The article also explains the importance of offering to engage in ADR with your customers when disputes arise.

-If you need help understanding how consumer law impacts your eCommerce business, contact our experienced eCommerce lawyers as part of our LegalVision membership.
+If you need help understanding how consumer law impacts your eCommerce business, our experienced eCommerce lawyers can assist as part of our LegalVision membership.
 For a low monthly fee, you will have unlimited access to lawyers to answer your questions and draft and review your documents.
 Call us today on 0808 196 8584 or visit our membership page.

 Register for our free webinars